Internal Branding Campaigns: Why Success Starts With Research

 Client: Do you really think that’s needed?

-When we conducted research — interviewing employees, conducting a survey, running workshops, and testing leadership’s suggested platform messaging — we found a disconnect.
+When we conducted research—interviewing employees, conducting a survey, running workshops, and testing leadership’s suggested platform messaging—we found a disconnect.
 The company’s talent had long been considered its most valuable asset.
 But employees felt their contribution was being discounted with the new platform go-to-market strategy.
-What’s more, they didn’t think the company could credibly call itself a platform — at least yet.
+What’s more, they didn’t think the company could credibly call itself a platform.
+At least, not yet.

 This posed a problem, because a B2B brand’s most valuable marketing assets are its employees.
-Their enthusiastic buy-in is key to the success of any brand.
-They’re the ones on the front lines, developing solutions, interacting with stakeholders, and executing marketing strategies.
-Our research showed that in order to sway employees with an internal branding campaign, we’d need to develop a positioning that recognized them — and that they could fully believe in.
+Their enthusiastic buy-in is key to the success of any brand and can transform them into brand ambassadors.
+After all, they’re the ones on the front lines, developing solutions, interacting with customers, and executing marketing strategies.
+If they don’t believe it, no one will.

-Our research helped us develop a positioning that was compelling to investors, but that also captured buy-in from employees.
-By giving them a role early on in the process — through workshops, interviews, and a survey — they felt that their contribution was valued, that they had a role in building the new brand rather than having it forced on them by management.
-It also gave employees a chance to express themselves, which was cathartic and insightful.
+Thanks to research, the brand’s positioning was compelling to investors but also captured buy-in from employees.
+Having been engaged early in the process, they felt that their contribution was valued, and that they had a role in building the new brand rather than having it forced on them by management.
+It also gave employees a chance to express themselves, which was as cathartic for them as it was insightful for us and the brand’s leadership team.

 Focus groups are another effective method to gain insights into the mindset of employees.
 Keep these groups small and informal and be sure they represent a cross section of departments, seniority levels, and geographies.
 To get the insights you want, participating employees must feel comfortable and engaged.